Lucia's Blog: 2016-05-15

 • Giving testifies of God's power:

-Although we have been commanded by God not to let our left hand know what our right hand does, it is evident that Christians give plentifully to the churches and secular charity organizations.
+Although God has commanded us not to let our left hand know what our right hand does, it is evident that Christians give plentifully to the church and secular charity organizations.
 Even the unbelievers notice the generosity of Christians.
-They may not say it but surely they think it.
-This generosity testifies of God's power to provide for His children so richly so that they may provide for the needs of others.
+They may not say it, but indeed they think it.
+This generosity testifies of God's power to provide for His children so richly that they may provide for the needs of others.

 • Giving praises and vindicates God's character: